Aamir1551/CompSwap/README.md

       ```

-To generate valid commitments, you may use the file: commitment_generator, and in the variable list: verifier_addresses pas in the 5 verifier addresses you are using.
+To generate valid commitments, you may use the file: commitment_generator, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.

 This file will generate a nonce and the relevant commitments you will need to pass.
 For a successful run, all verifiers must pass in the "Provider Answer Hash" as the <answer_hash>